sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 THM{SU\_USER2}

-Once you switch to user2 using `su`, we can `cat` to view the output of "important".
+After switching to user2 using `su`, we can `cat` to view the output of "important".

 </details>